PNR South Main Line: Rolling stock

-All locomotives, coaches and multiple units in active service with the PNR are being used on the South Main Line.
-This is because almost all PNR operations happen here on Metro South Commuter, Shuttle Service, Inter-Provincial Commuter, and Bicol Commuter services.
+All locomotives, coaches and multiple units in active service with the PNR are being used on the South Main Line, as almost all PNR operations happen on Metro South Commuter, Shuttle Service, Inter-Provincial Commuter, and Bicol Commuter services.

 As of 2022, the line uses diesel locomotives and multiple units, as well as passenger coaches built for the Cape gauge.
 Its diesel locomotive fleet are predominantly GE Universal Series locomotives built between 1973 and 1992 by GE Transportation, the exception being 3 INKA CC300s which entered service in 2021.
 These are the 900, 2500 and 5000 classes.
 Not all GE locomotives are operational due to either being scrapped, destroyed during accidents or stored for rehabilitation.

 Meanwhile, its multiple units and coaches are all built by Asian manufacturers.
 There are three distinct generations of active railcars: